wavicom/wavi_scripts/README.md

 `cd sentinel && ./venv/bin/py.test ./test`

 You should get: "23 tests passed".
 Congratulations!
 You have successfully installed WAVI Sentinel.
+Now wait for some time when the status of WATCHDOG_EXPIRED will change to ENABLED.